pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 - Try using different loopback addresses on each VM.

 - Questions:
+  - How many prefixes are now advertised to the neighbor?
+Has the neighbor learned the new route?
   - What do you notice about the route entries for the loopback addresses in the BGP table?
 Are they marked as /32?
 Why is that important?
   -  What do you notice about the next-hop for the loopback routes?
 Is it reachable?

 ### Exercise 3: Change ASN and Observe Effects